 The heightened oversight allowed by some M&A project management software can allow stakeholders to track what team members are working on.
-The data gathered from this is valuable as it can help predict problem areas and low levels of engagement, as well as track how well the deal is progressing through diligence.
+The data gathered from this is valuable as it can help predict problem areas and low levels of engagement and track how well the deal is progressing through diligence.

 5. Decreased Distractions

 Many practitioners find using project management software for M&A reduces distractions that historically have hindered this part of the deal.
-Again, with all documents and tasks located in one centralized area not only is workload reduced but also distractions are limited.
+Again, with all documents and tasks located in one centralized area, the workload is reduced, and distractions are limited.
 Similarly, many of the tools the software boasts make for methodical and organized work habits.